aldarund/PTCAccount2/README.md

 OSX Installation: `brew install chromedriver`

-Once ChromeDriver is installed, install PTCAccount2 from Github using pip:
+Once ChromeDriver is installed, install PTCAccount2 from Github using pip (Run in either `Git Bash`, `CMD` on Winodws, or `Terminal` on Linux/MacOS):

 `pip install git+https://github.com/Chris221/PTCAccount2.git`

+## Installation

+To upgrade run in either `Git Bash`, `CMD` on Winodws, or `Terminal` on Linux/MacOS:

+`pip install git+https://github.com/Chris221/PTCAccount2.git --upgrade`

 ## Use